Pilar's Chilean Food & Garden

 Instructions

 2. Do not work with your hands.
-Use a fork or 2 knives, or a stand mixer with the paddle attachment.
-Do not use your hands because the body heat will melt the butter, and bits of butter remaining in the dough give its crispness.
-Wrap in plastic wrap and let stand in the fridge overnight for at least 6 hours.
+Use a fork, two knives, or a stand mixer with the paddle attachment.
+Please do not use your hands because the body heat will melt the butter, and bits of butter remaining in the dough give its crispness.
+Wrap in plastic wrap and refrigerate overnight or for at least 6 hours.

 forming the dough Mil hojas dough